mushlihun/ticketbook/README.md

 # Backend
 For the backend it uses a REST API made using NodeJS and MySQL.
 Here is the link to it's code [backend]

-For more instruction visit the backend [README](https://github.com/arafaysaleem/ez_tickets_backend/blob/master/README.md#rocket-deployement).
+For more instruction visit the backend [README](https://github.com/mushlihun/ticketbook/blob/master/nodebackend/README.md#rocket-deployement).

 # Frontend
 A ticket booking app made for cinemas [frontend].
 Book Tickets is an app made with **Flutter** framework to provide online ticket booking functionality.
 **The release apk is available under the release tags.
-It's also available on this drive link - [Book Tickets APK]**
+It's also available on this drive link - [Release APK]**

 ## Project setup
 ```